Joseph Barclay: Later life

-In 1880 he received the degree of D.D. from Dublin University.
+In 1880 he received the degree of D.D. from Trinity College Dublin.
 In 1879 the see of Jerusalem became vacant, and Barclay's experience and attainments marked him out as the only man likely to fill the post successfully.
 He was consecrated a bishop, by Archibald Campbell Tait, Archbishop of Canterbury, on 25 July at St Paul's Cathedral.
 He was most enthusiastically welcomed to Jerusalem, and entered on his duties with his usual vigour, but his sudden death after a short illness in October 1881 put an end to the hopes of those who believed that at last some of the objects of the original founders of the Anglo-Prussian Bishopric in Jerusalem were to be realised.

 Bishop Barclay's attainments were most extensive.
 He preached in Spanish, French, and German; he was intimately acquainted with Biblical, Mishnaic Hebrew and Judaeo-Spanish, the dialect spoken by the Sephardic Jews.
 He diligently prosecuted his studies in Hebrew and at his death was perfecting his knowledge of Arabic; and he had acquired some knowledge of Turkish during his residence in Constantinople.